Hidnish/Milestone-Project-4-Flame/README.md

 #### Imagery

-- The products sold on this webiste are based on real products sold by various retailers.
+- The products sold on this website are based on real products sold by various retailers.
 For the most part product images have come from [Edilkamin](https://www.edilkamin.com/en/pellet-burning-stove) and other online retailers (credited in the credits section).

 - The hero image on the home page has been chosen to the give the site a cozy and comforting appearance.
 Product category images have been used for the products section in the home page to provide an example of what a product from a specific cateogry may look like.